ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

    where,
    - region: Region name where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
-   - guid: Instance Id of the {{site.data.keyword.appconfig_short}} service.
+   - guid: Instance ID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
    - apiKey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-   - collectionId: Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.
+   - collectionId: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance.
-   - environmentId: Id of the environment created in App Configuration service instance under the Environments section.
+   - environmentId: ID of the environment created in App Configuration service instance under the Environments section.

 1. *Optional*: You can work [offline](/docs/app-configuration?topic=app-configuration-ac-offline) with local configuration file and perform [feature and property operations](#ac-golang-example).

-After `appConfiguration.Init("region", "guid", "apikey")`, follow the below steps:
+After `appConfiguration.Init("region", "guid", "apikey")`, follow the outlined steps:

    ```javascript
   appConfiguration.SetContext("collectionId", "environmentId", AppConfiguration.ContextOptions{